MishraPriyanka1/BitCoinRates/README.md

 # BitCoinRates

-Entity Framework used for creating Migrations & Database Seed Data used to enter last two weeks data in the database if empty ASP.Net Core Web Application
+ASP.Net Core Web Application
+Please type in url https://localhost:portnumber/api/currency This way you will be able to run the application.
-Angular V8 with npm dependencies and Angular CLI
+Angular V8 with npm dependencies and Angular CLI added for future use.